Skip to main content

 Category Pages That Capture Demand Without Ad Spend

 When a potential customer searches for "women's waterproof hiking boots" or "mid-century modern coffee table," they're expressing purchase intent.
 A well-optimized category page can capture that demand organically, turning a search into a customer without paying for the click.
-The New Pages Agent can identify these category gaps and help build pages that match the exact queries your buyers use.
+Similar AI's New Pages Agent can identify these category gaps and help build pages that match the exact queries your buyers use.

 Internal Linking That Distributes Authority to Money Pages